KandhimallaYashwanth/Blog_Website/README.md

 -- After
 SELECT p.id, p.title FROM posts p JOIN users u ON p.author_id = u.id
 ```
+AI Assistance: I understood the error myself, but used ChatGPT/Perplexity to suggest best practices and optimize the query structure

 #### 2. **React Strict Mode Double Rendering**
 **Challenge:** Views were incrementing by 2 due to useEffect running twice in development.